 - Pins are stored inside the brush.

-This self-cleaning brush is easy to use and an absolute must for long haired German Shepherds.
-Its fine bristles allow you to remove knots, matting and tangles from your German Shepherd’s hair.
-This brush is also easy on your dog’s skin, preventing pain during grooming.
+This self-cleaning brush is easy to use and an absolute must for long-haired German Shepherds.
+Its fine bristles allow you to remove knots, matting, and tangles from your German Shepherd’s hair.
+This brush is easy on your dog’s skin, preventing pain during grooming.
 The bent pins are designed to ensure that his skin is not irritated.

 It is ergonomically designed to make it easy to handle and fuss-free when you have your hands full with your big German Shepherd.
-It’s fine teeth also act as a massager which in turn encourages blood circulation.
+Its fine teeth also act as a massager, encouraging blood circulation.
 This can help improve the condition of his skin and shiny coat.

 We love that this has a one-button cleaning action.
-The bristles retract allowing you to wipe away the hair that has been collected.
-This is a great slicker brush that won’t break the bank, and it’s hard to go wrong when combining quality with cost.
+The bristles retract, allowing you to wipe away the hair that has been collected.
+This great slicker brush won’t break the bank, and it’s hard to go wrong when combining quality with cost.

 - Our favorite deshedding tool.